 Instant Impact on practical considerations for remote recruitment

 Our first expert speaker was Felix Mitchell from Instant Impact.
-Felix covered the practical, operational, and technological elements of remote recruitment including tips on successfully running remote assessment centres.
-Felix raised some fascinating points:
+Felix covered the practical, operational, and technological elements of remote recruitment, including tips on the successfully running of remote assessment centres.
+Felix certainly raised some fascinating points:

-- How much impressive talent there is on the market and what an amazing opportunity there is to hire great talent, including those in different industries with transferable skills.
+- How much impressive talent there is on the market and what an amazing opportunity there is to hire great talent.
+In view of the fact that this includes those in different industries with transferable skills.